 - A Focus on Deals.
 Our Deals course provides an introduction to becoming a transactional lawyer, with numerous case studies and real-world deal documents.

 - Career Success.
 Colorado's thriving industries in energy, real estate, technology, health care, and asset management create jobs for transactional lawyers.
-The program's internships, externships, clinics, and networking opportunities help students jumpstart their careers.
+The program's internships, externships, clinics, and relationship building opportunities help students jumpstart their careers.

 - Curriculum.
 Colorado Law's business law curriculum prepares graduates for careers at law firms, corporations, nonprofit organizations, and governmental agencies.
 Students receive a broad-based legal education in addition to specialized courses and practicum opportunities.

-Colorado Law's nationally known faculty teach legal foundation courses, a wide variety of specialized electives, and clinics for practical experience.
+Colorado Law's nationally known faculty teach foundational legal courses, a wide variety of specialized electives, and clinics for practical experience.

 - Professor Brad Bernthal leads the Entrepreneurial Law Clinic and the Entrepreneurship Initiative for Silicon Flatirons.
-Professor Bernthal's research focuses on the areas of spectrum and public safety communications policy.
+Professor Bernthal's research focuses on the areas of entrepreneurship, venture capital, spectrum and public safety communications policy.

-- Professor Erik Gerding specializes in securities and banking.
+- Professor Erik Gerding specializes in securities law, business transactions and financial regulation.

-- Professor Mark Loewenstein's research centers on business associations and securities law, with a particular interest in corporate governance.
+- Professor Mark Loewenstein's teaching and research centers on business associations and securities law, with a particular interest in corporate governance.

 The Entrepreneurial Law Certificate coordinates Colorado Law's strengths and business-law related assets in the areas of entrepreneurial and technology law, such as Silicon Flatirons, the Entrepreneurial Law Clinic, and the Colorado Technology Law Journal.
 It is awarded to law students who complete coursework reflecting a concentrated study of issues typically faced by transaction-side lawyers, and signals to prospective employers that a student possesses a skill set with applicability across issues of transactional law.

-- One of: Patent Law, Trademark and Unfair Competition, Copyright, or Introduction to Intellectual Property Law
+- One of: Patent Law, Trademark and Unfair Competition Law, Copyright, or Introduction to Intellectual Property Law

 - One of: Corporate Taxation, Income Taxation, Survey of Business Enterprise Taxation, Partnership Taxation, Accounting Issues for Lawyers, Corporate Finance or any CU Leeds School of Business Finance course

-- Two or more of: Any section of a Deals Lab, Drafting, Legal Negotiation, or Advanced Legal Negotiation, other transactional drafting and negotiation courses may be available.
+- Two or more of: Any section of a Deals Lab, Drafting (Commercial or Transactional), Legal Negotiation, Advanced Legal Negotiation, other transactional drafting and negotiation courses may be available.